Skip to main content

 Frequently Asked Questions

-BANK OF TENNESSEE has a Bank Health Score of B (68/100).
+Bank of Tennessee has a Bank Health Score of B (68/100), placing it in solid financial health.
 It holds a Tier 1 capital ratio of 11.53%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-BANK OF TENNESSEE holds $1.9B in total assets and $1.6B in total deposits.
-It is located in KINGSPORT, TENNESSEE (FDIC Certificate #21573).
+Bank of Tennessee holds $1.9B in total assets and $1.6B in total deposits.
+It is headquartered in Kingsport, Tennessee (FDIC Certificate #21573).

-BANK OF TENNESSEE has a Tier 1 capital ratio of 11.53%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.27%, and the return on assets is 1.09%.
+Bank of Tennessee has a Tier 1 capital ratio of 11.53%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.27%, and the return on assets is 1.09%.

 Yes.
-BANK OF TENNESSEE is FDIC-insured (Certificate #21573).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Bank of Tennessee is FDIC-insured (Certificate #21573).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: